siravarice/habitat_architecture_training/what_is_chef.md

 * Security would be involved early on and would manage the mandatory controls for access to Chef and for maintaining system security standards.

 ![](images/Gannet-After-Chef-What-Is-Chef-Edureka.png)

+Now is the time to understand what were the results of this process:

+* Gannett’s deployment became quicker and more reliable.
+Application provisioning and deployment, which once took weeks, after using Chef it took minutes.
+* All new applications were deployed on the cloud with Chef.
+These applications were deployed to all environments in the same way that they were deployed to production.
+Also, testing occurred in each environment, so that the deployments were reliable.
+* All infrastructure was treated as code, which greatly increases visibility into any changes that occurred.
+Development, Operations, Security and Finance all were benefited from this.